JoseMGuerra/Flask-SQLAlchemy-Task-Manager/README.md

 </details>

-## Adding Categories to our Database
+## Create new Categories for our Database

 <details>
 <summary>Basic setup for adding new category</summary>